CS Primer search log in

 The analysis of algorithms is a huge field—to which some computer scientists dedicate their entire livesOne such devotee is Donald Knuth, who started writing The Art of Computer Programming in 1962 and has published approximately half of his planned volumes. but by the end of this module you should be able to assess the time and space cost, in Big O terms, of most of the programs you’ll encounter in the wild.

-Divide and conquer, and search algorithms
+Divide and conquer, and sorting

 Divide and conquer is a broadly applicable problem solving strategy, renowned for producing astonishing results.One astonishing result is the Karatsuba algorithm for fast multiplication of two n-digit numbers.
-The renowned complexity theorist Kolmogorov had conjenctured that the fastest possible multiplication algorithm was O(n2), and presented this conjecture at a seminar in 1960 attended by the then 23-year-old Karatsuba.
+The renowned complexity theorist Kolmogorov had conjectured that the fastest possible multiplication algorithm was O(n2), and presented this conjecture at a seminar in 1960 attended by the then 23-year-old Karatsuba.
 Within a week, Karatsuba had disproved the conjecture, finding an O(nlog23) algorithm using an approach which would later come to be named divide and conquer.

 This caused Kolmogorov to become wildly excited, terminating the seminar series and publishing and article on the result in Karatsuba’s name, kick starting a period of intense interest in the area.